jmuehlig/perf-cpp/docs/recording-parallel.md

 # Recording performance counters for multithreaded applications

 Performance counters can be recorded for each thread.
-To monitor multiple threads, you have two options:
+To monitor multiple threads or CPU cores, you have various options:
 * Record counters individually for each thread and combine the results afterward (&rarr; [See our multithreaded code example: `examples/multi_thread.cpp`](../examples/multi_thread.cpp)).
 * Initiate measurements that record counters for all child threads simultaneously (&rarr; [See our multithreaded inheritance code example: `examples/inherit_thread.cpp`](../examples/inherit_thread.cpp)).
+* Monitor specific CPU cores and record counters of all processes executed there (&rarr; [See our multi cpu code example: `examples/multi_cpu.cpp`](../examples/multi_cpu.cpp)).

-## First Option: Record counters individually for each thread
+## 1st Option: Record counters individually for each thread
 The `perf::MultiThreadEventCounter` class allows you to copy the measurement on every thread and combines the results.

 ### 1) Define the counters you want to record